The Lone Gunmen: Associates

-Yves Adele Harlow (Zuleikha Robinson) - is the alias for a fictional character from the X-Files and its spin-off The Lone Gunmen.
-The alias is an anagram for Lee Harvey Oswald.
-She is a femme fatale who sometimes works with the Lone Gunmen (though she's sometimes at odds with them, as her goals are rarely as selfless as theirs) and often employs various disguises.
+Yves Adele Harlow (Zuleikha Robinson): a pseudonymous femme fatale who sometimes works with the Lone Gunmen (though she's sometimes at odds with them, as her goals are rarely as selfless as theirs) and often employs various disguises.
+Her alias is an anagram for Lee Harvey Oswald.
 Her real name is Lois Runce, and she is the daughter of an arms dealer.
 Jimmy Bond is emotionally attached to her, although his feelings are unrequited.

-Kimmy the Geek (Jim Fyfe) – an expert hacker and a Star Trek fan who occasionally helps the trio.
+Kimmy the Geek (Jim Fyfe): an expert hacker and a Star Trek fan who occasionally helps the trio.
 He is the twin brother of Jimmy the Geek, a character killed by a bus in The X-Files episode "Three of a Kind", played by the same actor.

-Susanne Modeski (Signy Coleman) – was an employee at the Advanced Weapon Research Centre at White Stone Army Base in New Mexico in 1989, who assisted in the development of a biological weapon that creates psychotic hallucinations.
+Susanne Modeski (Signy Coleman): an employee at the Advanced Weapon Research Centre at White Stone Army Base in New Mexico in 1989, who assisted in the development of a biological weapon that creates psychotic hallucinations.
 After she turned against their employers, she enlisted the help of Byers (then an employee of the FCC), Frohike and Langley (then both freelance hackers, selling bootleg cable hardware) in order to uncover the truth.
 Though she was unsuccessful in bringing her story to the public, and was abducted by the mysterious government operative known as X shortly thereafter, she was unwittingly responsible for the formation of the group as investigative journalists and their first introduction to Mulder.
 A decade later, Byers (who harbored feelings for Susanne) encountered her in Las Vegas, where he and the others helped her assume a new identity.
 Modeski appears in The X-Files episodes "Unusual Suspects" and "Three of a Kind".